yangong23/VSEnetworksIR/README.md

 * Download [the JSON file of Flickr30K produced by Andrej Karpathy](https://cs.stanford.edu/people/karpathy/deepimagesent/).
 Extract zip file to get "dataset.json" and copy "dataset.json" into the root of UNITER project.

 ### Evaluation and Limitation Analysis
-* Open the file of "config/evaluation-itm-flickr-base-8gpu.json" and set DATA PATH and MODEL PATH in it.
+* Evaluating UNITER for retrieving any 1 of 5 descriptions, evaluating UNITER for retrieving all 5 descriptions, and analysing limitations of UNITER can be finished by runing one python file.

-* Evaluating UNITER for retrieving any 1 of 5 descriptions, evaluating UNITER for retrieving all 5 descriptions, and analysing limitations of UNITER can be finished by runing one python file:
+Modify the model_path and data_path in config/evaluation-itm-flickr-base-8gpu.json file.
+Then Run test_itm_evaluation_and_analyseImageNetClass.py:
 ```
 python test_itm_evaluation_and_analyseImageNetClass.py
 ```

-* Find results in the folder of "i2t_Results_and_ImageNetTopic_Results".
+Results: Get results in the folder of "i2t_Results_and_ImageNetTopic_Results".
+(2) "AveRecallPrecisionF1.csv" saves average Recall, average Precision, and average F1-Measure with all ranks.
+(3) "UNITER_mode_Recall5_Precision1_Per_ImageNetClass.csv" saves Recall@5 and Precision@1 for every ImageNet class.
+(4) "UNITER_mode_RetrievalDetail.csv" saves the top 5 ranked retrieved descriptions to the image query for all data in the set.